The Gaussian Wave Packet Transform via Quadrature Rules: Discretisation via different Quadrature Rules

-The difference between the representation coefficients based on Riemann sums and Gauss--Hermite quadrature is the spacing of the grid points $p_j$ on the one hand, and the different weighting of the inner product $\langle g_{j,k}\mid\psi_0\rangle$ on the other.
-Moreover, note that for TcM we must choose a suitable truncation constant, whereas the grid points are distributed ``optimally'' for GH.\\
+depending on the weights $w_{j_n}$ of the Gauss--Hermite rule, see \S\ref{sub:rep_Gauss_Hermite}.\\ \end{description} The difference between the representation coefficients based on Riemann sums and Gauss--Hermite quadrature is the spacing of the grid points $p_j$ on the one hand, and the different weighting of the inner product $\langle g_{j,k}\mid\psi_0\rangle$ on the other.
+Moreover, note that for TcM we must choose a suitable truncation box, whereas the grid points are distributed ``optimally'' for GH.\\

 Equipped with the different grids in momentum space, we are left with the choice for the grid in position space.
 Since $\psi_0=g_{z_0}^{C_0,\e}$ has a Gaussian envelope and therefore the values $|\psi_0(x)|$ quickly fall to zero as $|x|\to\infty$, we are only interested in an approximation for values $x$ in some neighborhood of the center $q_0$ in position space, e.g. the square box